Understanding Your Rights and Responsibilities in the Workplace in the US

 • To sign up for COBRA coverage, you need to tell the group health insurance plan administrator within 60 days of the qualifying event (e.g., loss of job).
 The employer is also supposed to tell the group health insurance plan administrator of the event.
 Within a couple of weeks, you should receive a letter telling you that you can choose to sign up for COBRA coverage.
 You then have 60 days to decide whether or not you want COBRA coverage.
 You have 45 days from the date you sign up for COBRA coverage to pay the first premium.

-• It is important to realize that your employer usually pays part of the premium for health insurance for active employees covered by the group plan.
+• It is important to realize that your employer usually pays part or all of the health insurance premiums for active employees covered by the group plan.
 However, COBRA participants must pay all of the premium themselves.
 These premiums can be quite high and may not be an option for everyone.

 • Health Insurance Portability and Affordability Act (HIPAA) of 1996: